a-ads/blog/content/blog/2019-06-17-how-to-place-an-ad-unit-code-correctly.md

 where **123456** stays for your ad unit number.

-Still, some of our publishers face difficulties in embedding the code into their sites and receive a yellow message "The ad unit HTML code has not been found...".
+Still, some of our publishers face difficulties in embedding the code into their sites and receive a yellow message "The ad unit HTML code has not been found...":

 How can we go about it?
 Here are some ways.